rich-p-rich/starwars-hangman-p3/README.md

 # Welcome to Star Wars Hangman!

 For project three I decided to develop a Star Wars version of the hangman game, based on the films and TV shows.
-I chose this because I enjoy word word games and have been a Star Wars fan for as long as I can remember.
+I chose this because I enjoy word games and have been a Star Wars fan for as long as I can remember.
 This game brings both of those passions together and I have really enjoyed developing, testing and playing this game.

 ## User Demographic
 This game is aimed primarily at the following: